Unboxed-Software/solana-course/content/advance-solana-mobile.md

 Today we're building the Mint-A-Day app, where users will able to mint a single NFT snapshot of their lives daily, creating a permanent diary of sorts.

-We will be building this with React Native and Expo.
-Expo is a set of tools built around React Native that will make our lives easier when dealing with device-related packages, like using the camera.
-To mint the NFTs we will be using Metaplex's Javascript SDK along with [nft.storage](https://nft.storage/) to store images and metadata.
+We'll be building this with React Native and Expo.
+Expo is a set of tools built around React Native that will make our lives easier when dealing with device-related packages.
+This is a good thing since we'll need to use the the camera.

+To mint the NFTs we'll be using Metaplex's Javascript SDK along with [nft.storage](https://nft.storage/) to store images and metadata.
 All of our on-chain work will be on Devnet.

 The first half of this lab is cobbling together the needed components to make Expo, Solana and Metaplex all work together.
-We are doing this modularly so you'll know what aspects of the boilerplate align with which section.
+We'll do this modularly so you'll know what aspects of the boilerplate align with which section.

 ## 1. Expo setup